czaky/agents/json_chat/README.md

 The prompts have been optimized for:
 `dolphin-mixtral-8x7b-Q3`
-quantisized model that runs in 20GB VRAM.
+quantized model that runs in 20GB VRAM.

 This is only an example and will break with other models and in other applications.